 What's it like to work at Reima?
 Who better to answer than our employees!
 Our talented team includes experts in several areas, working in Reima offices and stores around the world.
-Learn how four of them describe their work at Reima.
+Learn how some of them describe their work at Reima.

 MARKETING MANAGER, REIMA CHINA